austin-hwang/unPlug/README.md

 1. Open the project, using either Xcode or the website.
     * Xcode (on Mac):
         * If you have not yet, follow instructions at https://developer.apple.com/xcode/ to download Xcode.
-        * Open the unplug.xcodeproj file using Xcode.
+        * Open the GoNativeIOS.xcodeproj file using Xcode.
         * Using the Build button in the top-left corner or Cmd-Shift-R shortcut, build the project, which will launch it in an iPhone simulator.
     * Webpage:
         * Go to the website hosted at https://cs50unplug.herokuapp.com/.